 A. The MS in MIS program does qualify for the 17 month OPT STEM extension.
 The MS in Accounting, MS in Finance and MS in Supply Chain and Operations Management programs do not qualify as STEM and therefore do not qualify for the 17 month OPT STEM extension.

-Q. How do I make an advisement appointment?
+Q. How can I make an advisement appointment?

 Q. What is a typical course load?